 TWO) Start small but stay diverse – when you first look at training options think about what you enjoy and follow that initially.
 So if you’re passionate about having great nails, focus upon those treatments or if you love lashes, upskill in that area.
 Once you have a focus, you can become diverse from there with further training courses to expand your skills once up and running.
 Don’t feel you necessarily need to learn every single treatment from the get go.
 You might find with time that you don’t enjoy delivering certain treatments or that there is no demand for them so don’t be afraid to start small but smart in a specific treatment first.
 Or if you want to start diverse while you decide what treatments are a good fit for your interests, consider a package such as one covering nails and lashes or make up and brows for example, that way you get connected skills to build treatment packages but at an affordable start up training cost.

 THREE) Stick to the plan and don’t blow the budget – look carefully at your finances.
 Work out a budget for training and setting up your business in terms of products, insurance and marketing costs.
-Utilise payment plans such as PayPal Credit or DEKO finance options to help spread the cost so that you can be earning before you’ve even repaid all of your training cost.
+Utilise payment plans such as PayPal Credit to help spread the cost so that you can be earning before you’ve even repaid all of your training cost.
 When purchasing your first products, don’t feel you necessarily need to go high end for those first few treatments.
 When practising you may well use product a little carelessly while getting your craft right so basic products are fine to begin with.
 Look at sample packs or starter kit sizes that allow you to purchase what you need, try out the products and get used to them before making a bigger commitment cost wise.

 FOUR) Sell yourself – to absolutely everyone, especially yourself.
 A little positive mantra each day definitely helps, you can do this!
 Perfecting your skills will take time so have patience but faith that you will achieve those goals soon enough.
 Get yourself online as soon as possible with social media, a basic website and a price list / business card.
 Take time to network with other local professionals in similar sectors and even in social settings like the school run to get your name out there and start promoting what you do.
 A launch event is always a great option or consider offering a small scale event to raise funds for a charity close to your heart which not only gives good publicity but does good too.